Food pantry launches online ordering system

-With a new online ordering system, The Open Door's food pantries in Gloucester and Ipswich have expanded choices for their client shoppers.
+With a new online ordering system, The Open Door’s food pantries in Ipswich and Gloucester have expanded choices for their client shoppers.

 The Open Door has recently launched its online ordering system, dubbed SmartChoice, which allows clients to place weekly grocery orders that match any special dietary needs they may have as well as their tastes.